StrangeWar/C-CppTraining/DSA/NOTES.md

             Level Order Traversal:
                Level Order Traversal is a tree traversal algorithm that visits all the nodes at a given depth level before moving on to the next level.

+               time complexity of level order traversal:
+               O(n) where n is the number of nodes in the tree

  -----------------------------------------------------------------------------------------------------------------------------------------------